 The employer may set different ceilings for the reimbursement for employees if the reimbursement is guaranteed to all employees.
 However, the introduction of a ceiling cannot lead to a situation where some employees have no opportunity, in principle, to compensate the expenses, for example: the ceiling is 100 euros per quarter for members of the board and 10 euros per quarter for employees.
 In such a case, the benefits have not been offered to all employees similarly.

-The tax incentive is not intended for employees working under a short-term (for example, one-day) authorization contract (such as freelance journalists, educational staff, members of thesis defence committees, reviewers, experts, and so on).
+The tax incentive is not intended for employees working under a short-term (for example, one-day) authorization contract (such as freelance journalists, educational staff, members of thesis defence committees, reviewers, experts, registered unemployed persons who undertake workbits, and so on).
 While the Income Tax Act allows tax exempt health promotion expenses on these people, not offering them the benefit is not considered a violation of the condition, requiring a discount for all employees.

 Participation fee for a public sporting event